First oath of office ceremony of Narendra Modi: Ceremony

 The oath of office ceremony was held at the forecourts of the Rashtrapati Bhavan in Delhi which has been used as the venue of oath of office by only two previous Prime Ministers, Chandra Shekhar (1990, Samajwadi Janata Party) and Atal Bihari Vajpayee (1998 and 1999, BJP).
 The Durbar Hall was another possible venue but was rejected for its small sitting capacity of 500.
 BJP indicated that the ceremony would be held in open ground.
 Before, Modi has taken his oath as Chief Minister of Gujarat in open stadiums.
 Extra trains were scheduled from Varanasi and Gujarat on the previous day for viewers to reach Delhi.
-The special “K9” squad of trained dogs belonging to the Indo-Tibetan Border Police was employed to secure the areas of the venue.
-The squad has previously been used at the time of 2010 Commonwealth Games and other Naxal-affected regions.
 India's national broadcaster Doordarshan had various innovative ways planned.
 The ceremony's broadcast had an anchor in inset narrating the event in sign-language.
 This had previously been used in the Republic Day parade broadcast, but was the first time for an oath of office.
 In another first, the 15 regional television channels of Doordarshan aired the ceremony in the respective regional languages.
 The event was also the first of its kind to ever be streamed live on YouTube.
 The ceremony cost the President's Estate ₹34 lakh.